tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 # Introduction

 Quantum computing is no longer perceived as a conjecture of computational sciences and theoretical physics.
 Considerable research efforts and enormous corporate and government funding for the development of practical quantum computing systems are being invested currently.
-For instance, some recent results as of writing in mid 2023 such as Google’s announcement on achieving quantum supremacy {{Google}}, IBM’s latest 433-qubit processor Osprey {{IBM}} or even Nokia Bell Labs' work on topological qubits {{Nokia}} signify, among other outcomes, the accelerating efforts towards large-scale quantum computers.
 At the time of writing the document, Cryptographically Relevant Quantum Computers (CRQCs) that can break widely used public-key cryptographic algorithms are not yet available.
 However, it is worth noting that there is ongoing research and development in the field of quantum computing, with the goal of building more powerful and scalable quantum computers.
 One common myth is that quantum computers are faster than conventional CPUs and GPUs in all areas.
 This is not the case; much as GPUs outperform general-purpose CPUs only on specific types of problems, so too will quantum computers have a niche set of problems on which they excel; unfortunately for cryptographers, integer factorization and discrete logarithms, the mathematical problems underpinning all of modern cryptography, happen to fall within the niche that we expect quantum computers to excel at.
 As such, as quantum technology advances, there is the potential for future quantum computers to have a significant impact on current cryptographic systems.
 Forecasting the future is difficult, but the general consensus is that such computers might arrive some time in the 2030s, or might not arrive until 2050 or later.

 Extensive research has produced several "post-quantum cryptographic (PQC) algorithms" (sometimes refered to as "quantum-safe" algorithms) that offer the potential to ensure cryptography's survival in the quantum computing era.
 However, transitioning to a post-quantum infrastructure is not a straightforward task, and there are numerous challenges to overcome.
 It requires a combination of engineering efforts, proactive assessment and evaluation of available technologies, and a careful approach to product development.
 This document aims to provide general guidance to engineers who utilize public-key cryptography in their software.
 It covers topics such as selecting appropriate PQC algorithms, understanding the differences between PQC Key Encapsulation Mechanisms (KEMs) and traditional Diffie-Hellman style key exchange, and provides insights into expected key sizes and processing time differences between PQC algorithms and traditional ones.
 Additionally, it discusses the potential threat to symmetric cryptography from Cryptographically Relevant Quantum Computers (CRQCs).
 It is important to remember that asymmetric algorithms (also known as public key algorithms) are largely used for secure communications between organizations or endpoints that may not have previously interacted, so a significant amount of coordination between organizations, and within and between ecosystems needs to be taken into account.
 Such transitions are some of the most complicated in the tech industry and will require staged migrations in which upgraded agents need to co-exist and communicate with non-upgraded agents at a scale never before undertaken.
 It might be worth mentioning that recently NSA released an article on Future Quantum-Resistant (QR) Algorithm Requirements for National Security Systems {{CNSA2-0}} based on the need to protect against deployments of CRQCs in the future.
 Germany's BSI has also released a PQC migration and recommendations document [BSI-PQC] which largely aligns with United States NIST and NSA guidance, but does differ on some of the guidance.